rustigaan/igor/README.md

 This vendoring tool is similar.
 It offers inversion-of-control in vendoring dependencies.
 What is that supposed to mean, you might ask.
 Well, in a nutshell it works like this:

-1. A project declares the niches it wants to be served by an Igor in a directory named `yeth-marthter` (the strange spelling is caused by the lisp).
-For each niche there is a subdirectory with a name that matches the name of the niche that contains at least a file named `igor-thettingth.toml` that specifies the name of the thundercloud project that provides lightning for this niche.
-File `igor-thettingth.toml` can also be used to turn features on and off and otherwise change the process.
-The niche directory may contain additional files that complement or override files and fragments that are injected by Igor.
+1. A project declares the niches it wants to be served by an Igor in a file named `CargoCult.toml`.
+The file `CargoCult.toml` has an array of tables `[[psychotropic.cues]]`.
+Each table in this array specifies a niche by providing a name and a `use-thundercloud` configuration.
+A `use-thundercloud` configuration can be either a path to a TOML file or a table.
+The use-thundercloud configuration specifies where the lightning comes from and how to process it.
+The niche directory `yeth-marthter/nicheName/invar` may contain additional files that complement or override files and fragments that are injected by Igor.

 2. Igor watches thundercloud projects that provide lightning: files and fragments of files that can be injected into projects of marthters.

-3. When files change in thundercloud projects, Igor updates all the projects that declare the corresponding niche (unless opted out in `yeth-marthter/nicheName/igor-thettingth.toml`).
+3. When files change in thundercloud projects, Igor updates all the projects that declare the corresponding niche (unless opted out).
 If the settings file declares a build command, that is also run after the bolt of lightning hit the niche.

 It is also possible to have Igor apply selected thundercloud projects to a marthterth' project.